Complete 3-day Hanoi Itinerary, Vietnam (Beginner Friendly Guide)

 Conclusion

 Hanoi is not just a city, it’s an experience – every corner has a story.
-Follow this 3-day plan to discover the heart of Hanoi through its streets, people, food, and traditions.
+Follow this 3-day Hanoi itinerary to discover the heart of Hanoi through its streets, people, food, and traditions.

 Also read: Is Hanoi a Good Place to Live